 Above: to show some appreciation, you can put money in this rusted tin.
 Of course you can give more.

 There is a notice in the hut (no longer there, as of May 2016).
 I didn’t pay much attention to it until I opened the photos later at home.
 These are “visiting rules” written in Malay language.
-The first one says “No Smoking”, which is understandable as the holes on Batu Gong look like convenient ash tray.
+The first one says “No Smoking,” which is understandable as the holes on Batu Gong look like a convenient ashtray.
 The second rule is odd, it says “Woman in pregnancy and menstruation are prohibited to enter”.
-Probably Batu Gong is considered as a sacred rock with spirit resides in it?
+I wonder why.

 Just an extra info, music rocks like Batu Gong are also found in Keningau.